cmay20/Among-Us-3D/README.md

 This project was developed for my 15-112 Term Project.

-**Among Us 3d** recreates the primary features of “Among Us” but transforms the 2d user experience into a pseudo-3d world with raycasting.
-Among Us 3d is singleplayer and includes AIs that obey pathfinding algorithms.
+**Among Us 3d** reimagines the game [Among Us](https://www.innersloth.com/games/among-us/) through pseudo-3D graphics and a singleplayer mode with AI.

 ### Setup